 AR may not put you at the center of a story in the way that Virtual Reality does, but it can be just as interactive.
 Perhaps even more so, as you feel you have agency in manipulating both the real and virtual worlds.

-While this might be a major upgrade for the Merge cube, it doesn’t begin to tap into the depth of what an AR storybook can do (will we even call it a text?) in the future.
+While this might be a major upgrade for the Merge cube, it doesn’t begin to tap into the depth of what an AR storybook can do (should we even refer to it as a book?) in the future.
 Or come close to the holographic capabilities of a Mixed Reality device like the Meta 2 Glasses.

-But it’s worth checking out, and essential if you are doing teacher education or working in the K-6 environment.
-And it’s only $15 for the Cube and $2.99 more to download the AR Storybook on your phone.
+But it’s worth checking out, and essential if you are educating teachers or working in the K-6 environment.
+It’s only $15 for the Cube and $2.99 more to download the AR Storybook on your phone.

 Time to flip the Cube of learning over and see what happens.
 With all the developments in immersive technology, we too are living a story with multiple endings.